torfjelde/Bijectors.jl/README.md

 Inversed{Logit{Float64},0}
 ```

-To make things a bit easier to visually inspect we've added a `Dims=0` here to indicate what the number `0` in the type means.
+To make things a bit easier to visually inspect we've added a `Dims=0` in `Base.show` to indicate what the number `0` in the type means.
 We'll get back to this soon; for now you just need to know that it's the dimensionality of the expected input of the `Bijector` and that all bijectors have this dimensionality parameter in the type.

 #### Composition
 Also, we can _compose_ bijectors: